cyber-dojo/cyber-dojo/CONTRIBUTING.md

 The cyber-dojo source code is split across two github organizations.
 - [cyber-dojo-languages](https://github.com/cyber-dojo-languages) contains 100+
-repositories, one for each language+testFramework (eg "Java, JUnit").
+git repositories, one for each language+testFramework (eg `"Java, JUnit"`).
-- [cyber-dojo](https://github.com/cyber-dojo) contains 20+ repositories, one for
+- [cyber-dojo](https://github.com/cyber-dojo) contains 20+ git repositories, one for
 each dockerized microservice (eg runner) that together comprise the server.

 - - - -
 # contributing to cyber-dojo-languages

-This is the simplest way to contribute and a good way to start.
-Each language,testFramework (eg `"Java, JUnit"`) lives in a single git repository.
 Here's a [complete list of all 100+ git repo URLs](https://github.com/cyber-dojo/languages-start-points/blob/master/start-points/all).

 Each repository contains:
 - a `docker/` dir to build the docker image.
 See below.
 - a `start_point/` dir holding the minimal initial source files.
   These files always specify a function called `answer` that returns `6 * 9` and a test asserting `answer() == 42`.
 See below.

-- Clone the git repository for a language,testFramework you are interested in, (or just pick one to learn how the automation works) eg [Java, JUnit](https://github.com/cyber-dojo-languages/java-junit).
+To get started, clone the git repository for a language,testFramework you are interested in, (or just pick one to learn how the automation works) eg [Java, JUnit](https://github.com/cyber-dojo-languages/java-junit).
   ```bash
   git clone https://github.com/cyber-dojo-languages/java-junit.git
   ```

-- In a terminal with [Docker](https://docs.docker.com/install/) installed, build the `"Java, Junit"` cyber-dojo docker image, and test its `start_point/` files, by running `pipe_build_up_test.sh`.
+In a terminal with [Docker](https://docs.docker.com/install/) installed, build the `"Java, Junit"` cyber-dojo docker image, and test its `start_point/` files, by running `pipe_build_up_test.sh`.
   It will: